 While the Hudson Valley was well represented in the 2024 Summer Olympic Games in Paris, the celebration of the region’s athleticism continues into 2025 thanks to one remarkable local athlete.
 A member of the Dutchess Figure Skating Club and a Wappingers Falls resident, 23-year-old Ryan Chin will represent Team USA at the 2025 Special Olympics World Games in Turin, Italy.
 Chin, who has spent the past 11 years of his life honing his craft and inspiring others on and off the ice, will get the chance to showcase his skills on the world stage during the winter games, which run from March 8-15 next year.

 “It’s a dream come true to represent the USA at the Special Olympics World Games in Turin,” says Chin.
 “Skating has taught me many valuable life skills and given me a place in the community where I feel at home.
-I’m proud to show what hard work and dedication can achieve.
-I can’t wait to meet other athletes from around the world, share this amazing experience with them, and try real Italian food!
-I’m ready to bring home a gold medal win for Team USA.”
+I’m proud to show what hard work and dedication can achieve.”

 The Special Olympics, which provides year-round sports training and competition for children and adults with intellectual disabilities, offers opportunities to develop physical fitness, demonstrate courage, and experience joy while fostering a spirit of inclusion, friendship, and community.
 As someone who embodies the mission of the organization, Chin’s qualification for competition in the games is an amalgamation of his tenacity and passion for the sport of figure skating.